art alerts

 Agent

-A young person can nominate an Agent to act on their behalf to engage with you.
+Use this alert when a young person has appointed an Agent to act on their behalf to engage with you and MSD.

 Family violence